 - Evaluate city rain gardens and medians for invasive species, safety/vision hazards, look and plant health.
 Remove undesirable vegetation as necessary.

 - Work with and provide guidance to Operation Fresh Start (OFS) youth crew members under supervision of the OFS crew leader and/or Greenway Vegetation Coordinator.

 - Provide guidance to volunteers in the field.

-- Currently enrolled in a Bachelor’s degree or an Associate Degree program in Restoration Ecology, Landscape Architecture, Conservation, Forestry, Wildlife Ecology, Horticulture, Environmental Studies, Biology, or other related field.
+Currently enrolled in a Bachelor’s degree or higher program in Restoration Ecology, Landscape Architecture, Conservation, Forestry, Wildlife Ecology, Horticulture, Environmental Studies, Biology or related field.

 - Possession of a valid driver’s license.

-- Must be able to lift up to 50 pounds frequently and walk on uneven terrain.
+- Must be able to walk on uneven terrain.

 - Must be able to perform sustained physical activity under a variety of conditions including heat, humidity, sun, rain, etc.

 The Conservation Trainee position runs from May to mid-November and is a full-time, 40 hour a week seasonal post.
 Accommodations may be possible for those with limited seasonal availability, i.e. students, teachers, etc. The application typically opens in January; check cityofmadison.com/jobs and search “Conservation Trainee.”